During their quite entertaining 55-minute exchange, Coach Cal asked Drake to name an artist he's yet to work with who is at the top of his list.

 "Jay Z emailed me like, “Yo, I want you to do this Sade record.”
 That record was tough, [though].
 We went back and forth and I can’t say it ended up the way I really wanted.
 The record had five versions—the first me and Jay were like, Whew!
 We did it!
 And then Sade was like, Yeah, you change this, you change that.
 Me and Jay were deflated.
 I kept trying and it became a dead record for five months.
 I went back to the table, sent it to Sade and as soon as she greenlit it I was happy that she was happy."

 So, to recap: JAY-Z called 40 and asked him to remix a Sade record, 40 did or didn't ask Sade and Jay if his boy Drake could appear as a guest on the record, and after several revisions, Sade finally greenlit 40's remix but with Jay as the featured guest.

-While it's understandable that Sade would have passed on Drake's semi-shining star in 2010, it's hard to believe she'd do the same in 2017, especially considering a certain compliment she paid him just a couple years later...
+It's understandable Sade would pass on Drake's semi-shining star in 2010, but it's hard to believe she'd do the same in 2017, especially considering a certain compliment she paid him just a couple years later...

 ...or the birthday present she gifted him with last year.